-As a Co-Investigator of the On the Move Partnership, Lachlan is leading research on employment-related geographical mobility in Newfoundland and Labrador’s construction industry.
+As a Co-Investigator of the On the Move Partnership, Lachlan has led research on employment-related geographical mobility in Newfoundland and Labrador’s construction industry.
 Key themes in this research include the impact of economic volatility and labour market contraction on worker mobilities, and the intersection of mobility with the gender dimensions of construction work and workplaces.

 Barber, L. (2014) “(Re)Making heritage policy in Hong Kong: A relational politics of global knowledge and local innovation.”
 Urban Studies 51(6):1179-1195.